uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

-# Transport layer protocols - TCP, UDP
+# Transport layer protocols &ndash; TCP, UDP

 So far we have talked about HTTP and IRC.
 These protocols are at a level that make sure you do not need to worry about how your data is being transported.